bexxmodd/TwitterBots/README.md

 # TwitterBots
-Increase you Twitter presence with this bots.
+Increase your Twitter presence with these bots.

-Currently three bots which will expand your social media (Twitter in these case) outreach by maintaining actvitiy level.
+Currently, three bots which will expand your social media (Twitter in these case) outreach by maintaining activity level.

 -----
-> bot **Statusio** - Based on week of the day, picks the topic and scraps top articles from the leading webpages of to post tweet them as a status with a comment and relevant hashtags.
+> bot **Statusio** - Based on a week of the day, picks the topic and scraps top articles from the leading webpages of to post tweet them as a status with a comment and relevant hashtags.

 > bot **Folowero** - Follows back whoever follows you.